ThSilv3r/Sweat4Success/documents/SRS.md

 <p>Not applicable</p>
 <h3 id="interfaces">3.9 Interfaces</h3>
 <p><br>
-<em>3.9.1 User Interfaces</em><br>
+<p><em>3.9.1 User Interfaces</em><br>
 • Login - this page is used to log in<br>
 • Register - provides a registration form<br>
-• Overwiew of personal sessions - shows all the sessions a user participates in • Profile - makes it possible to post information about yourself, might provide    	messaging feature, also shows additional information about users (for   example: Language, country, favorite games, etc.)<br>
+• Overwiew of personal sessions - shows all the sessions a user participates in • Profile - makes it possible to post information about yourself, might provide    	messaging feature, also shows additional information about users (for   example: Language, country, favorite games, etc.)<br></p>
 <em>3.9.2 Hardware Interfaces</em><br>
-N/A<br>
+Not applicable<br>
 <em>3.9.3 Software Interfaces</em><br>
 The app will be runnable on Android 9 and higher. iOS won’t be featured at the moment.<br>
 <em>3.9.4 Communications Interfaces</em><br>